kubuntu-team/kubuntu-manual/source/docs/advanced.rst

 Drivers
 --------

 On every Operating System (Windows, Mac OS X, and Linux) there are programs called Drivers which you install on your computer.
-These Drivers let your computer use new hardware or existing hardware, like `Wifi <https://userbase.kde.org/Kubuntu/Basic#Wireless>`_.
+These Drivers let your computer use new hardware or existing hardware, like `Wi-Fi <https://userbase.kde.org/Kubuntu/Basic#Wireless>`_.
 There Drivers also cover your graphics card e.g NVIDIA, AMD, sometimes the nonfree or restricted drivers let the cards perform better than the free ones.
 The Driver Manager handles installing and uninstalling these for you.
 These improvements may cover gaming, video editing and processing to image editing.